Shantanu-Bakshi/Counselling-App/README.md

 > You could possibly inspect both the webpages and check that the first webpage would have a console log ```Message from server: Room <room_id> now has 0 client(s)``` where ```<room_id> ``` depends on the counsellor you chose and the second webpage would have a console log ```Message from server: Room <room_id> now has 1 client(s)``` <br>
 > This means that initially the room was empty, had 0 clients, when you clicked a ```Call``` button for the first time you joined a room with room-name ```<room_id>``` .
 Hence before clicking the ```Call``` button for the second time, there was 1 client already present in the room.

+>Once deployed Incogice would allow users to contact other users using the same mechanism.

 Note: You'll need to restart the Node.js server each time you close a client tab or window.
 > If you are having odd troubles with caching, try the following: